"Hello. Hotel Attalos. Can I help you?"

 I watched the kite-surfers for awhile and took some photos and then called the Hotel Attalos.
 It was 6pm and if I left now I could be there by 8pm.
 Adonis told me he would try to save me a space in front of the hotel as soon as the last car left.
-The police had been giving out tickets on Athinas Street all day but they had gone home
+The police had been giving out tickets on Athinas Street all day but they

 and it was safe to come back.
 I make my way to the National Road joining the traffic of the few Athenians who were returning to the city from their holidays or going in for a night on the town.
 I take the exit for the airport, past the new giant mall and then take the Hymettos Ring Road and get off at the Kessariani Monastery exit, cut through Pangratti and around the National Gardens to Syntagma Square, left past the Grand Bretagne and down Karagiozis Servias Street, turn right on Athinas Street and U-turn into